baendlorel/any-event/README.md

   <img src="https://github.com/baendlorel/wildcard-event/releases/download/assets/wildcard-event.png" alt="wildcard-event logo" width="240" />
 </p>

 A lightweight, flexible event bus for JavaScript/TypeScript.
 Supports any type of event identifier, wildcard event names, and listener capacity control.
-Powered by `singleton-pattern`.
+You can even get an `id` from `eventBus.on` and get emit result from `eventBus.emit`!

+For more awesome packages, check out [my homepage💛](https://baendlorel.github.io/?repoType=npm)

 ---